Page updated June 2021

-Visual acuity — also known as clarity of vision — is a measure of the finest detail that can be seen, or resolution, just like on a television set.
-If you watch something with poor resolution the fine detail can't be seen.
+Visual acuity — also known as clarity of vision — is a measure of the finest detail that can be seen, which is called resolution.
+If you watch something with poor resolution the fine detail can't be seen because it is blurred.
 It is our ability to see the detail in the picture, that is to see things as being separate, that helps us make sense of what we are looking at.

-These images (made with a beta version of SightSim software), give an approximate indication of how someone with the measured levels of vision shown sees when compared with someone with typical vision.
+These images have been made using a free programme called Sight-Sim and give an approximate indication of how someone with the measured levels of vision shown sees when compared with someone with typical vision.

 We are used to having visual acuity measured with a test like the one below, known as logMAR.

-If you were having a sight test and could read the third row from the bottom of the standard chart (from 6 meters away), you would be considered to have 0.0 (normal) vision.
+If you were having a sight test and could read the fourth row from the bottom of the standard chart (from 6 meters away), you would be considered to have 0.0 (normal) vision.

-Look at the degraded eye charts to the below, what is it about the letters that mean you can't correctly identify them anymore?
+Look at the degraded eye charts below, what is it about the letters that mean you can't correctly identify them anymore?

 Where you can still see a mark, or a blob, or a blur, but can't make out the actual letter, you no longer have clarity of vision — visual acuity is a measure of clarity.